txemagon/maintenance/README.md

 ## Installation

 Clone the repository, and add it to your PATH variable.
-Preferred dir: ~/bin Go under hosts dir and type inside a file all your hosts' IPs.
+Preferred dir: ~/bin

+Then, go under hosts dir and type inside a file all your hosts' IPs.
 Then, remove userhost.lst and create a symlink to your new file.

 ```bash